-The British Empire Exhibition, 23.04.1924 - 31.10.1925, held at the Palace of Arts at Wembley Park, Wembley, England, was designed to strengthen bonds within the Empire, stimulate trade and demonstrate British greatness.
+The British Empire Exhibition held at the Palace of Arts at Wembley Park, Wembley, England, 23 April 1924 - 31 October 1925, was designed to strengthen bonds within the Empire, stimulate trade and demonstrate British greatness.
 Fifty-six out of the fifty-eight countries of the British Empire participated.
 New Zealand was represented by a collection of 39 paintings which were predominantly landscapes.

-Flora Scales’s correspondence with James McDonald 16.09. and 11.[11.1923] [detailed below] shows that he had warned her about the impending due date for submissions to the Wembley Exhibition.
+Flora Scales’s correspondence with James Ingram McDonald (1865-1935), 16.09. and 11.[11.1923] [detailed below, also Related images 10-12] shows that he had warned her about the impending due date for submissions to the Wembley Exhibition.
 Scales sent her work, New Shoes for Old, to the selection committee at the McGregor Wright Gallery, Wellington, New Zealand.
-It was accepted and was catalogued as “No. 10, Gallery Y” in the exhibition catalogue (pg 73).
+It was accepted and was catalogued pg 73 as:

-The New Zealand and South Seas Exhibition, 17.11.1925 - 01.05.1926, showed work returned from the British Empire Exhibition.
+The New Zealand and South Seas Exhibition, held in Dunedin, New Zealand, 17.11.1925 - 01.05.1926, showed work returned from the British Empire Exhibition.
 As Scales’s painting was not catalogued it could be surmised to have sold in England for its modest price of £5 5s.

 161 Glover Road